-If you want to dry your own lavender but concerned it’s a complicated process, then read on to see how easy it really is.
+If you want to harvest and dry your own lavender but concerned it’s a complicated process, then read on to see how easy it really is.

 You can make lots of bunches of sweetly scented dried lavender yourself with just a few steps.

 - Sharp scissors or cutters

 - String or rubber bands